Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 at least two thirds of the validation power must agree on the outcome of the transaction, or otherwise the network will hang.
-This mechanism is inherited from the underlying Tendermint engine and might be different in other @Type nodes in the future.
+This mechanism is inherited from the underlying Tendermint engine and might be different in other Hotmoka nodes in the future.
 However, the idea that power represents the weight of a validator will likely remain.

 What said above means that the validators are a sort of _entity_ that shares validation